yadavraganu/spark/docs/Spill_Optimization.md

 - __Shuffle spill (memory)__ is the size of the deserialized form of the shuffled data in memory.
 - __Shuffle spill (disk)__ is the size of the serialized form of the data on disk.

+Possible Action to Generate Spill
+Any action in a Spark job can lead to an increase in data size going over memory capacity.

+- Reducing spark.sql.shuffle.partitions leads to bigger file sizes per partition.
+- join() or crossJoin() between 2 data tables.
+- Setting spark.sql.files.maxPartitionBytes to high (default is 128 MBs).
+- Do explode() on multiple column in data tables.
+- The result of having skewed data can be a data spill

 If no spill is occurring, these columns/rows will not show up.
 You can also see the amount of memory data spill in the Query Details under the SQL tab, but the disk data spill might not be visible.
 ![img.png](images/Spill.png)